Nancy-Ann DeParle: Affordable Health Care Act

 In 2011, DeParle was promoted to assistant to the president and deputy chief of staff.
 In that role, she oversaw the development and implementation of all policy and regulatory matters for the White House, including energy, environment, education, manufacturing, economic policy, and more.
 Exclusively represented by Leading Authorities, Inc. speakers bureau, DeParle discusses the long-term effects of the Affordable Care Act with an insider’s view of how it came to be, where the ‘bodies are buried,’ and what implementation will likely look like.
 She also addresses healthcare trends or the nitty gritty in issues like Medicare payment methodologies or healthcare delivery system reform.

 Additionally, DeParle offers a unique perspective on the current political environment.
-She speaks to the esoterica of budget negotiations, the politics of a divided Congress, and how President Obama will likely to approach major issues.
+She speaks to the esoterica of budget negotiations and the politics of a divided Congress.
 After leaving the White House, DeParle served as a lecturer in law at Harvard Law School and a guest scholar in economic studies at the Brookings Institution.
 She is currently a partner at healthcare-focused private equity firm Consonance Capital.

 A Healthcare Calling.
 DeParle’s interest in paying for healthcare comes from experience.
 She was only a teenager when her mother was diagnosed with aggressive lung cancer.
 Her mother continued working through her treatments so she could hang onto her job-sponsored health insurance.
 This led her to devote her life toward becoming a health policy expert, a feat she certainly accomplished.
 Before her time in the Obama administration, DeParle worked in the White House budget office under President Bill Clinton and was one of his point people on the 1990s attempt at healthcare reform.
 Serving as the associate director for health and personnel at the Office of Management and Budget, she handled budgets for federal healthcare programs and took on the task of managing Medicare and Medicaid as the administrator of the Centers for Medicare and Medicaid Services.